SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Methods.rst

    >> println("The point is now at (\(somePoint.x), \(somePoint.y))")
    << The point is now at (3.0, 4.0)

-This version of the mutating ``moveBy`` method creates a brand new structure whose ``x`` and ``y`` values are set to the target location.
+This version of the mutating ``moveByX`` method creates a brand new structure whose ``x`` and ``y`` values are set to the target location.
 The end result of calling this alternative version of the method will be exactly the same as for calling the earlier version.